ElisaLegnani/PhotorealisticRendering/README.md

 ## Documentation

-A link to the complete documentation of the code will be available soon!
+The complete documentation of the library is available [here](https://elisalegnani.github.io/PhotorealisticRendering/html/index.html).
+It was generated with [Doxygen](http://www.doxygen.nl).
+This is the first versione of the documentation, any suggestions are very appreciated!

 ## Contributing